Word of Wisdom (Latter Day Saints): Cola and other caffeinated beverages

 Two years after making this statement, Grant met with a representative of The Coca-Cola Company to discuss the church's position on Coca-Cola; at the conclusion of their second meeting, Grant stated that he was "sure I have not the slightest desire to recommend that the people leave Coca-Cola alone if th[e] amount [of caffeine in Coca-Cola] is absolutely harmless, which they claim it is."
 Grant never again spoke out against the use of cola drinks.

 Approximately fifty years later, the church issued an official statement which stated:

 With reference to cola drinks, the Church has never officially taken a position on this matter, but the leaders of the Church have advised, and we do now specifically advise, against the use of any drink containing harmful habit-forming drugs under circumstances that would result in acquiring the habit.
 Any beverage that contains ingredients harmful to the body should be avoided.

 Because of such statements, some adherents believe that caffeine is officially prohibited under the Word of Wisdom.
 In the mid-1950s, the director of the food services for Brigham Young University, a college owned by the LDS Church, decided not to sell caffeine on campus.
-This changed in September 2017 when the director of BYU Dining Services announced that caffeinated beverages would be sold on campus.
-Wright said this was the result of a change in customer preferences.
+This changed in September 2017 when BYU announced that caffeinated beverages would be sold on campus stating it was due to a change in responding to student requests.
 Official church publications have occasionally published articles by medical practitioners that warn of the health risks of consuming caffeine.
-However, in November 2010, the Salt Lake Tribune noted that in the 2010 church Handbook, which sets out the official position of the church on health and social issues, no position on drinking Coca-Cola or caffeinated drinks is included.
+In November 2010,The Salt Lake Tribune stated that in the 2010 church Handbook, which sets out the official position of the church on health and social issues, no position on drinking Coca-Cola or caffeinated drinks was included.
 The Salt Lake Tribune concluded that the church "takes no official position on caffeine".